 - Secure a host organization that is willing to extend a permanent job to the applicant at the end of the year and to offer the applicant training.
 This can be included in the personal statement and host organization sponsorship letter or, if necessary, the applicant may provide a supplemental document no longer than 300 words in length.

-- Alert Tasha Griffiths in OPIA of their intent to apply as soon as they decide to apply, so that the selection committee meeting can be scheduled.
+- Alert Linda Braden in OPIA of their intent to apply as soon as they decide to apply, so that the selection committee meeting can be scheduled.

 - Complete the PSVF Organization-Based Fellowship application materials.

 Students who are not selected for an Early Decision Fellowship remain eligible to apply for a regular-cycle HLS Fellowship.